-For an HE STA, if the OBO counter is 0 or if the OBO counter decrements to 0, then the STA randomly selects one of the RUs assigned to AID value 0If the selected RU is idle as a result of both physical and virtual carrier sensing as defined in subclause 27.5.2.4 (UL MU CS mechanism), the HE STA transmits its HE trigger-based PPDU in the randomly selected RU.
-If the selected RU is considered busy as a result of either physical or virtual carrier sensing, then the HE STA shall not transmit its HE trigger-based PPDU in the randomly selected RU and it randomly selects any one of the RUs that are assigned to AID value 0 in the subsequent Trigger frame.
+For an HE STA associated with the AP, if the OBO counter is 0 or if the OBO counter decrements to 0, then the STA randomly selects one of the RUs assigned to AID12 subfield value 0.
+For an HE STA not associated with the AP, if the OBO counter is 0 or if the OBO counter decrements to 0, then the STA randomly selects one of the RUs assigned to AID12 subfield value 2045.
+If the selected RU is idle as a result of both physical and virtual carrier sensing as defined in subclause 27.5.2.4 (UL MU CS mechanism), the HE STA transmits its HE trigger-based PPDU in the randomly selected RU.
+If the selected RU is considered busy as a result of either physical or virtual carrier sensing, then the HE STA shall not transmit its HE trigger-based PPDU in the randomly selected RU.
+Instead, the STA and it randomly selects any one of the RUs that are assigned to AID12 subfield value 0 if it is an associated STAs or AID12 subfield value 2045 if it is an unassociated STA in the subsequent Trigger frame.
 If the OBO counter is not zero and does not decrements to 0, the STA resumes with its OBO counter in the next Trigger frame with RUs assigned for random access.
+For instance, as shown in Figure 27-1, after receiving Trigger frame 1, HE STA 1 transmits its HE triggered-based PPDU because its OBO counter decrements to 0, then the STA 1 randomly selects RU1 from RU1, RU2, and RU3 which are assigned to AID12 subfield value 0.
+On the other hand, HE STA 2 and HE STA 3 resume with its OBO counter in the next Trigger frame because their OBO counters don’t decrement to 0.
+After receiving Trigger frame 2, HE STA 2 and HE STA 3 resume with their OBO counters and then their OBO counters decrement to 0 individually.
+HE STA 2 and HE STA 3 transmit HE triggered-based PPDU on randomly selected RU respectively.